edbullen/DockerSpark245/README.md

 ```buildoutcfg
 docker-compose logs
 ```
-For **Spark Jobs that Hang For Ever** waiting to start, check the `docker-compose` logs for "*check your cluster UI to ensure that workers are registered and have sufficient resources*" messages.
+For **Spark Jobs that Hang Forever** waiting to start, check the `docker-compose` logs for "*check your cluster UI to ensure that workers are registered and have sufficient resources*" messages.
 This means that not enough resources (memory or CPU) were available to run the job.
 Kill the job and configure with enough resources.

 ### Monitoring the Spark Cluster and Killing Application Jobs ###